recoverag/.github/.github/ISSUE_TEMPLATE/data_engineering.md

 ---
 name: Data Engineering Feature Request
 about: Suggest a new feature for data engineering
-title: "[DATA FEATURE]: Brief description"
+title: "Brief description"
-labels: enhancement, data-engineering
+labels: enhancement, @data-engineering
 assignees: ''
 ---